ibm-cloud-architecture/eda-tech-academy/docs/lab3/index.md

 ## Preparation

 Each Student will have received a unique identifier and will modify the current settings in this folder with their student id.
-All the current kubernetes configurations are currently set for `student-1`, prefix: `std-1`.
+All the current kubernetes configurations are currently set for `student-1`, with prefix: `std-1`.

 We assume the following are pre-set in you OpenShift cluster, which is the same as CoC integration cluster: